thephpleague/url/dev-master/components/path.md

 Another way to select segments from the path object is to filter them.

-You can filter the path according to its segments value or offsets using the `Path::filter` method.
+You can filter the path according to its segments using the `Path::filter` method.

-To specify if you want to use the offsets or the value you must use one of the two available constants:

-- use `Path::FILTER_USE_VALUE` to filter according to the segment value;
-- use `Path::FILTER_USE_KEY` to filter according to the segment offset;

-If no flag is specify the method will filter by value.

-The first parameter can be a `callable`
+The first parameter must be a `callable`

 ~~~php
 use League\Url\Path;